sikaeducation/hartford-intermediate-react/posts/react-hooks/README.md

 ## Watch Out!

-* Hooks must always be called in the same order, which is why you can use them inside conditionals or loops.
+* Hooks must always be called in the same order, which is why you can't use them inside conditionals or loops.
-* `setState` functions don't automatically merge objects, use the object spread `...` operator to do this instead.